 Bonus: If you have a MailerLite account, you can collect emails using the free iPad app.
 All the new email addresses are automatically synced to your email list.

 Yes, it’s old school, but many people enjoy filling things out while waiting to settle their bill.
-While you’ve got their attention – and they have a pen in hand – ask them to fill in their name and email address so they can be added to your email list to receive exclusive content and discounts—and boost customer loyalty in the process.
+While you’ve got their attention, and they have a pen in hand, ask them to fill in their name and email address.
+They can be added to your list to receive future emails about exclusive content and discounts—and boost customer loyalty in the process.

 If you use Square (the most popular POS in the US), it automatically sends digital receipts to your customers.
 Ask them to enter their email to get the receipt as well as important restaurant news and deals.